 Be kind and rewind to the 1980s with MoonLambo’s graphic hoodie, inspired by VHS cassette box art.
 Its made from a soft and cozy mix of polyester, cotton, and elastane for stretch, and is dye-sublimated to keep its looks from fading – unlike that Lethal Weapon tape you rented from Blockbuster that’s been played 1000 times.

-These days, most content is streamed or played on Blu-ray discs.
+These days, most content is streamed.
 But there was a time when videotapes were the media of choice.
 Mental Floss takes a trip in the wayback machine to tell the story of VCRs, the epic war between Betamax and VHS, and how the technologies changed everything for visual entertainment.

 Go back to the 1990s with this fast-paced party game inspired by the iconic video rental chain Blockbuster.
 The game asks players to act out, describe, and quote scenes from 200 classic movies.
 Naturally, it comes in a Blockbuster VHS tape case.
 For 4 to 12 players.

 Anyone who lived through the 1990s can tell you that watching movies on videotape was a decidedly lower quality experience than today’s HD and UHD technologies enable.
 Tom Scott met up with the team from Red Giant to learn how their software can make modern footage look like it was recorded on VHS.

 Take a trip back to the 1980s and 1990s with a visit to the Internet Archive’s awesomely retro collection of VHS tapes.
 The catalog features over 20,000 digitized recordings of old video tapes, ranging from cartoons to workout videos, and everything in-between.
 While there are some classics, there’s also just a whole lot of weird stuff.